dnsimple/dnsimple-support/content/articles/getting-started-clickfunnels.markdown

 1. Add your credit card details then click <label>Start my free trial</label>.

     <info>
-    You can cancel at any time during your 30 day trial without being charged.
-If you choose to purchase products such as another domain or an SSL certificate during the free trial, your card will be charged.
-Read more about [account activation](/articles/account-activation/).
+    You can cancel at any time during your 30 day trial without being charged for your [DNSimple subscription](/articles/dnsimple-services/).
+We ask for a credit card in case you want to purchase products, such as [registering](/articles/registering-domain/) or [transferring](/articles/transferring-domain/) a domain, or [getting an SSL certificate](/articles/ordering-standard-certificate/) to secure your site.
+Your [account will not be activated](/articles/account-activation/) until you add a credit card.
     </info>
 </div>